chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 Inception probability
 _____________________

-The inception probability is given by :eq:`StreamerInceptionProbability` and is computed using straightforward numerical quadrature:
+The inception probability is given by :eq:`DischargeInceptionProbability` and is computed using straightforward numerical quadrature:

 .. math::